Frank0415/minimal-scheduler/README.md

 Minimal Scheduler
 =================

+> [!NOTE]
+>
+> Changes after fork include:
+>
+> 1. Changing the interface to match the Linux version being used.
+For exmaple you can look at [scx_bpf_dispatch](https://docs.ebpf.io/linux/kfuncs/scx_bpf_dispatch/) to see the changes yourself.
+>
+> The author uses 6.17 version of `sched_ext` kernel as of writing this, and due to the nature of rolling release version that the author uses the version might change.
+The relavant Documentation has also been changed.

 In the following a short tutorial for creating a minimal scheduler written with sched_ext in C.
 This scheduler uses a global scheduling queue from which every CPU gets its tasks to run for a time slice.